 - 95% of our students pass their licensure exam

-- Total flexibility: 100% online coursework, log in anywhere at anytime
+- Flexible: 100% online coursework, log in anywhere

 - Easy enrollment: No application fee, three start terms per year, and no GRE or GMAT is required

 Play an integral role in supporting the mental wellness of the younger generation with SBU’s online master's in school counseling program.